yuriys-kentico/kontent-custom-element-samples/TransformedImagesElement/README.md

 ## How to set it up

-1. Use a project on the Enterprise plan.
+1. Use a project on the Professional plan or higher.
 1. Create or use an existing content type.
 1. Drag in **Custom element** from the tray on the right.
 1. In the element configuration, provide these values:
-   - **Hosted code URL (HTTPS)**: `https://yuriys-kentico.github.io/Kentico/TransformedImagesElement/element`
+   - **Hosted code URL (HTTPS)**: `https://kentico.github.io/custom-element-samples/TransformedImagesElement/element`
    - **Parameters {JSON}**:
      ```
      {